Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Authored By: Northwest Justice Project

 - Section 1: Introduction

-- Section 2: Should I file for dissolution or separation?
+- Section 2: Should I file for divorce or separation?

-- Section 3: Where should I file my dissolution?
+- Section 3: Where should I file my divorce?

-- Section 4: How long will a dissolution take?
+- Section 4: How long will my divorce take?

-- Section 5: I was Served with dissolution papers.
+- Section 5: I was served with divorce papers.
 What should I do?

-- Section 6: What if I need a court order sooner than 90 days?
+- Section 6: What if I need a court order in fewer than 90 days?

 - Section 7: How does the court decide who gets the house (and other property) and who pays the debts?

 - Section 8: Our Do-it-Yourself Family Law Packets